owenvoke/quoter-zsh/README.md

 # quoter-zsh

-A ZSH plugin for displaying random quotes when opening terminal.
+A ZSH plugin for displaying random quotes when opening a terminal.

 ## Install